million children aren't in school today

 milion Boys aren't in school today

-In conjunction with Irish Aid, Plan International Ireland has pioneered an innovative and ongoing project in West Africa centred on quality education.
-The EQuIP programme works comprehensively with children and their families throughout the nations of Burkina Faso, Guinea, Guinea Bissau and Sierra Leone with the aim of mobilising both communities and government authorities to strive for the effective provision of high quality inclusive education for all.
+Plan International Ireland has pioneered an innovative and ongoing project in West Africa centred on quality education.
+The EQuIP programme, funded by Irish Aid, works comprehensively with children and their families throughout the nations of Burkina Faso, Guinea, Guinea Bissau and Mali with the aim of mobilising both communities and government authorities to strive for the effective provision of high quality inclusive education for all.
 EQUIP stands for:

 Education- We strive for a holistic approach to education which focuses on three core priorities: improving access, enhancing quality and strengthening education governance.

 Quality- We aim to improve learning outcomes for children at primary and junior secondary level, while also boosting enrolment and retention rates among children in target communities.

 Inclusive- We ensure that more children, particularly girls and children with disabilities, can access and complete quality primary and junior secondary education.